The NZIL Character Waiver Guide

 How do I apply for a character waiver?

-Be aware that once INZ receives your reply and supporting evidence, they will then make their decision.
-This is the last stage of your application.
+Be aware that once INZ receives your supporting evidence, they will then make their decision.
+This is the final stage of your application.
 If the outcome is unsuccessful, you will need to appeal or start the visa application process over from the beginning, should you wish to continue pursuing a New Zealand visa.

 In making their decision, INZ will consider evidence pertaining to: